Order management systems (OMSs) have become an integral part of a trader’s workflow and have become increasingly more entrenched on trading desks.

 Requires more IT involvement on the user’s side

-Manager must monitor FIX/API connections with each broker
+The manager must monitor FIX/API connections with each broker

-Manager must test with each broker
+The manager must test with each broker

 Service Bureau (Protocol Conversion) – Orders are sent to the order routing network vendor who converts the order to the proper message format for each broker or execution venue.